hiking clothes

 BOTTOM HALF

 Long pants will protect you from the cold, vegetation, and insects.
 So even if you think it’s warm enough for shorts, consider the type of environment you’re heading into.
 Is it swampy?
 There could be insects or snakes.
-Is there high scrub?
+Is there high scrub or heath?
 You might get scratched.

 You want something that’s durable and quick drying.
 Unless you’re heading into the snow, a lightweight material is best.
 Synthetics such as polyester or nylon are good, and you should never wear jeans.
 Jeans = COTTON.
 Enough said!

-Spandex leggings with a pair of shorts can also be reasonable option, so long as it not going to get too cold.
+Spandex leggings with a pair of shorts can also be a reasonable option, so long as it is not going to get too cold.

 Some hiking pants come with zips that turn them into shorts.
 These are a nice versatile option and are generally made of lightweight material.